jaebradley/basketball_reference_web_scraper/README.md

 # Basketball Reference Web Scraper
 [Basketball Reference](http://www.basketball-reference.com) is a great site (especially for a basketball stats nut like me), and hopefully they don't get too pissed off at me for creating this.

 Basically, I created this repository as a utility for another project where I'm trying to estimate an NBA player's productivity as it relates to daily fantasy sports.
 For that project, I need box score and scheduling information, which is provided by this utility.
+Here's the [PyPi package](https://pypi.python.org/pypi/basketball_reference_web_scraper/1.4).

 ## Getting Box Scores
 There are two methods that return box scores for a given date: